 Irrevocable trusts are generally designed to gain some tax advantage and are beyond the scope of this chapter.
 Approach the drafting of an irrevocable trust with caution and a thorough understanding of your client’s goals and the tax implications of the terms of the trust.

-Paragraph 3.5 grants authority to the income beneficiaries to remove a bank that is acting as trustee.
+Paragraph 3.5 grants authority to the income beneficiaries to remove a bank or other corporate trustee that is acting as trustee.
 This is a feature that many clients desire.
 Although a power to remove should not cause adverse tax consequences, Estate of Wall v Commissioner, 101 TC 300 (1993); Rev Rul 95-58,

 1995-2 CB 191, you should be aware that for many years the Internal Revenue Service (IRS) asserted that this power, if held by the settlor or beneficiary of an irrevocable trust, would cause the discretionary powers of the trustee to be attributed to the settlor or beneficiary, with the result that the trust assets could be taxed in the estate of the powerholder.
 See Rev Rul 79-353, 1979-2 CB 325; Priv Ltr Rul 8916032 (Jan 19, 1989).
 Vesting the appointive power (see ¶3.6) in a third party should be sufficient to negate any potential adverse tax consequences that may come from holding a power to remove.
 As an alternative, the powerholder may be given the appointive authority if there is a restriction against appointment of a related or subordinate party.
 In ¶3.6, that authority is given to the court, a neutral and independent third party.
 Moreover,

 the one who holds the power to remove is not eligible to be appointed a successor trustee, nor is a related or subordinate party eligible to be appointed.